History of Russia (1894–1917): Revolution and counterrevolution, 1905–1907

 The Russo-Japanese War accelerated the rise of political movements among all classes and the major nationalities, including propertied Russians.
 By early 1904, Russian liberal activists from the zemstva and from the professions had formed an organization called the Union of Liberation.
-In the same year, they joined with Finns, Poles, Georgians, Armenians, and Russian members of the Socialist-Revolutionary Party to form an antiautocratic alliance.
+In the same year, they joined with Finns, Poles, Georgians, Armenians, and Russian members of the Socialist-Revolutionary Party to form an alliance against autocratic rule.

 The revolution of 1905, an unprecedented empire-wide social and political upheaval, was set in motion by the violent suppression on January 22 (Bloody Sunday) in St. Petersburg of a mass procession of workers, led by the radical priest Georgiy Gapon, with a petition for the tsar.
 Bloody Sunday was followed, nationwide, by workers’ and students’ strikes, street demonstrations, spates of vandalism and other periodic violence, assassinations of government officials, naval mutinies, nationalist movements in the imperial borderlands, and anti-Jewish pogroms and other reactionary protest and violence.
 In a number of cities, workers formed Soviets, or councils.
 At the end of the year, armed uprisings occurred in Moscow, the Urals, Latvia, and parts of Poland.
 Activists from the zemstva and the broad professional Union of Unions formed the Constitutional Democratic Party, whose initials lent the party its informal name, the Kadets.
 Some upper-class and propertied activists called for compromise with opposition groups to avoid further disorders.

 The outcome of the revolution was contradictory.
 In late 1905, Nicholas agreed, somewhat reluctantly, to issue the so-called October Manifesto, which promised Russia a reformed political order and basic civil liberties for most citizens.
 New fundamental laws in 1906 established the legislative State Duma, or parliament, but also restricted its authority in many ways — not least of which was the complete lack of parliamentary control over the appointment or dismissal of cabinet ministers.
 Trade unions and strikes were legalised, but police retained extensive authority to monitor union activities and to close unions for engaging in illegal political activities.
 Press freedom was guaranteed.